soc-mirror/scala.github.com/tutorials/scala-for-csharp-programmers.md

       }
     }

-Both implementation share the issue that calling the method becomes syntactically cumbersome:
+Both implementations share the issue that calling the method becomes syntactically cumbersome:

     // Scala